INTERESTING FACTS ABOUT THE ATLANTIC OCEAN !!!

 Earth also has smaller bodies of water that are partly enclosed by land, called the seas.
 The three largest seas are the Caribbean Sea, the Mediterranean Sea and the South China Sea.

-Tides in the Oceans are caused by the Moons and Sun’s gravitational force on water while the Earth spins.
+Tides in the oceans are caused by the Moon and the Sun’s gravitational force on water, while the Earth spins.

-The Gulf Stream is a very powerful warm current that has a large impact on the climate of the east coast of USA and western Europe.
-It brings warm water from the Gulf of Mexico into the Atlantic Ocean.
+The Gulf Stream is a very powerful, warm, ocean current, which has a large impact on the climate of the east coast of the U.S, and western Europe.
+It brings warm water from the Gulf of Mexico, into the Atlantic Ocean.

 The Bermuda Triangle is located in the Atlantic Ocean, which is believed to be responsible for many mysterious disappearances of airplanes and ships.

-Greenland which is the largest island in the world, is located in the Atlantic Ocean.
-Other well known islands in the Atlantic is the Bahamas, the Canary islands, the Azores and the Cap Verde islands.
+Greenland, the largest island in the world, is located in the Atlantic Ocean.
+Other well known islands in the Atlantic is the Bahamas, the Canary islands, the Azores, and the Cape Verde islands.

-The Cancun Reef of the coast of Mexico is the second largest barrier reef in the world, and it’s home is the Atlantic Ocean.
-The largest is the Great Barrier Reef off the coast of Australia, is found in the Pacific Ocean.
+The Cancun Reef, off the coast of Mexico, is the second largest barrier reef in the world.
+It is located in the Atlantic Ocean.

-The two most well known waterways in the Atlantic Ocean are the Straits Of Gibraltar and Bosporus.
+The two best known waterways in the Atlantic Ocean, are the Straits Of Gibraltar and Bosporus.

-In 1912, the RMS Titanic sank in the North Atlantic Ocean killing 1,503 people, including passengers and crew, after colliding with an iceberg.
+In 1912, the RMS (Royal Mail Ship) Titanic sank in the North Atlantic Ocean killing 1,503 people, including passengers and crew, after colliding with an iceberg.
 It was traveling from Southampton to New York.

-The Atlantic Ocean provides us with plenty of natural resources including fish, sand and gravel, placer deposits, natural gas, oil and precious stones.
+The Atlantic Ocean provides us with plenty of natural resources, including fish, placer deposits, natural gas, oil and precious stones.

-Environmental issues are having a serious effect on marine life in our oceans.
-Sea creatures such as the, whale, seal, turtle, sea otter and sea lion are all in danger of extinction.
+Environmental issues, such as oil spills, toxic chemicals, coastal pollution, overfishing and climate change are having a serious effect on marine life in our oceans.
+Sea creatures such as the whale, seal, turtle, sea otter, sea lion and the polar bear of the Arctic, are all in danger of extinction.